deartc/FitBitLit/README.md

 Category 2: Utilize External Data:

 1.Excel data files
-Excel data file that was cleaned
+A. Excel data file  cleaned
-A. missing data
+B. missing data addressed
-B. NAN values
+C. NAN values addressed

-Excel data files summary of relevant data
+D. Summary of relevant data files listed and analyzed

-Kagle file
+2.Kaggle files
-A. iloc Location of exercise in file
+A. iloc Location of exercise in file used and identified B Calories of four  exerciserscalculated with different exercise location  and weight on Kaggle

-B. Calculate calories of four  exercisers with different exercise location  and weight on Kaggle
+C. Summary and analysis of the data